-In response to our posting of an initial draft of this paper on the Internet, we received an unpublished manuscript that also describes splitting Web traffic between TCP and UDP [20].
+also described by Brown in his Master's Thesis [10].
 However, this proposal does not address the network congestion issue, which we found can cause severe performance degradation if traffic is split regardless of network conditions.
-Another key difference with our protocol is that [20] achieves reliability through client acknowledgments and server re-transmissions.
+Another difference with our protocol is that [10] achieves reliability through client acknowledgments and server re-transmissions.
 This increases the network overhead for packet acks and server overhead for keeping unacknowledged packets in the buffers and managing per-packet timeouts and retransmissions.
-Further, by choosing a Perl implementation (with unrealistically low server throughput of under 10 requests per second) and not considering persistent connections and pipelining of existing HTTP in their experimental study, [20] does not make a convincing case for splitting the traffic.
+Also, while proposing that servers open TCP connections to clients, [10] does not make a connection with unconstrained deployment of interception caches that this arrangement allows, which is a key insight of the current paper.
+Finally, by choosing a Perl implementation (with unrealistically low server throughput of under 10 requests per second) and not considering persistent connections and pipelining of existing HTTP in their experimental study, [10] does not make a convincing case for splitting the traffic.
 We base our experiments on a production Apache server and we include persistent connections with pipelining in our experiments.

-Previously, Almeroth et al. proposed to use a UDP multicast for delivery of the most popular Web pages [21].
-Using multicast to deliver popular Web pages to proxies has been proposed by Touch [22].
+Previously, Almeroth et al. proposed to use a UDP multicast for delivery of the most popular Web pages [2].
+Using multicast to deliver popular Web pages to proxies has been proposed by Touch [41].
 In contrast to these works, we propose to use UDP for much of routine Web traffic.

-Analytical models for HTTP performance over TCP and ARDP, an alternative connection-oriented transport protocol built over UDP, are provided and validated in [23].
+Analytical models for HTTP performance over TCP and ARDP, an alternative connection-oriented protocol built over UDP, are provided and validated in [18].
 Unlike our approach, this work does not consider using raw UDP or switching between connection and connectionless transport.